SharpenYourSword/DataScienceLab4Lawyers/README.md

 It does not matter if you have never programmed or used the command line.
 Only basic omputer skills are required.

 ## Goals
 This session is an introduction designed to give non-techies "Aha!" moments with data and the cloud.
-It bravely uses the command line to show you how easy it all is.
+It bravely uses the command line.
 Basic command line skills empowers you to take full advantage of virtualized computing assets.

 Watching a video of downhill skiing doesn't give you the excitement of the flying down a mountain.
 Reading about Skype does not communicate the power of a free video call with an old friend overseas.